Bradford, Bass & The Boiler House – The Story Of Bassline

 It really is grim up North, the skyline of Bradford City in West Yorkshire.

 Forget the stereotypical Ibiza revelers of today for a second with their fist pumping dancing, if you did that in a Bassline club back in the day you would have probably got your head kicked in by the locals.
 Bassline was nowhere near pretentious, it was rough around the edges, working class and a way of forgetting about your problems.
 What was also interesting about the scene, is it also brought together predominantly Asian and white working classes, something that was very difficult at the time following the Bradford race riots of 2001.
-Obviously their was Niche in Sheffield and Casa Locos in Leeds but the Boiler House in Bradford was really where you had to go to experience Bassline in the early noughties.
+Obviously there was Niche in Sheffield and Casa Locos in Leeds but the Boiler House in Bradford was really where you had to go to experience Bassline in the early noughties.
 The club was closed down in 2004 after a police raid found large quantities of pills, phet, coke and cannabis after an early morning raid.
 What did they expect Rennies and Fishermans Friend?
 However, the dealing in the club had become out of control with numerous stabbings, and Chinese whispers going around the local towns that someone even stole the PlayStation from the nightclub.
 Only in Bradford.